Boeing F/A-18E/F Super Hornet: Malaysia

-The aircraft is now competing with six others in a fresh tender, referred as MMRCA 2.0, for the procurement of 114 multi-role combat aircraft for the IAF.

 Failed bids

 Belgium

-On 12 March 2014, Belgian newspaper De Morgen reported that Boeing is in talks with the Belgian Ministry of Defence about the Super Hornet as a candidate to replace Belgium's aging F-16 fleet.
+On 12 March 2014, Belgian newspaper De Morgen reported that Boeing was in talks with the Belgian Ministry of Defence about the Super Hornet as a candidate to replace Belgium's aging F-16 fleet.
 In April 2017, Boeing announced it would not compete in the competition, citing it "does not see an opportunity to compete on a truly level playing field".
 On 25 October 2018, Belgium officially selected the offer for 34 F-35As to replace its fleet of around 54 F-16s.

 Brazil

-Boeing proposed the Super Hornet to the Brazilian government in response to an initial requirement for 36 aircraft, with a potential total purchase of 120 examples.
-In October 2018, the Super Hornet was reportedly selected as one of three finalists in Brazil's fighter competition.
+Boeing proposed the Super Hornet to the Brazilian government in response to an initial requirement for 36 aircraft, with a potential total purchase of 120.
+In October 2008, the Super Hornet was reportedly selected as one of three finalists in Brazil's fighter competition.
 However, news of National Security Agency spying on Brazilian leaders caused animosity between Brazil and the US.
 Brazil eventually dropped the Super Hornet from its final list and selected the Saab JAS 39 Gripen in December 2013.